 How To Reach

-The state of Kashmir has removed all major travel restrictions for domestic travelers.
-Please note that international travel is still not operation till 31st December 2020.
+Kashmir travel restrictions will let the tourists travel safely creating a positive impact on their travel experiences.
+The state of Kashmir has removed all major travel restrictions for domestic travellers.
 The authorities have also introduced a fine for those who are not wearing their mask during commute/entering the border.

 - Travelers can take a flight from to the Srinagar Airport which is the sole airport in the state of Kashmir.
 If possible carry a negative Covid-19 test report for hassle-free boarding or else undergo the mandatory temperature check at the airport.